Vitesco Technologies: Products

-Power electronics, which control the cooperation between the electric machine and the battery, are another part of the product portfolio.
-Vitesco Technologies supplies various types of electronic vehicles with power electronics: from plug-in hybrids and electric cars with highly integrated axle drives to electric high-performance vehicles.
+Power electronics control the cooperation between the electric machine and the battery.
+Vitesco offers various types of vehicles with power electronics: plug-in hybrids and battery electric vehicles.
 The integrated power module allows a current of up to 650 amperes and provides the electric machine with energy and controls the energy recovery.

+Electronics motor reducer (EMR4)

+This machine uses an externally-excited synchronous motor.
+Its rotor uses no permanent magnets and no rare earth minerals.
+The company claims that its motor provides power and efficiency comparable to permanent magnet synchronous motors, but at lower cost.
+The machine saves one watt-hour of electricity per kilometre (5%), because no permanent magnetic field brakes the rotor.